-We get to read a lot of priceless comments about dads written by kids as part of our Father of the Year Essay Contests, and I want to share an example from a 5th grader named Brennan.
-He’ll probably make you laugh, but I think you’ll also be challenged to be a better dad:
+We get to read a lot of priceless comments about dads written by kids as part of our Father of the Year Essay Contests, and here’s an example from a 5th grader named Brennan.
+He’ll probably make you laugh, but you’ll also be challenged to be a better dad:

 When I talk to my dad, he never says “uh-huh” like some people do before you’re even done talking.
 Dad really listens; he never criticizes me or yells at me.